About Isca

 2023-07-17T18:25:50+00:00

-Points of View, 2022
+Points of View by Phyllis Tuchman, 2022

-POINTS OF VIEW By Phyllis Tuchman Isca Greenfield-Sanders’s figured landscapes¹ transport viewers to light-dappled lakes, mountain trails, rustic sites where wild flowers bloom, and ocean shores bounded by sandy beaches and sunny skies.
+Points of View By Phyllis Tuchman Isca Greenfield-Sanders’s figured landscapes¹ transport viewers to light-dappled lakes, mountain trails, rustic sites where wild flowers bloom, and ocean shores bounded by sandy beaches and sunny skies.
 These are well-trodden places that people like to visit.
 Often, they appear to be startingly familiar.
 You might feel that you have already been there—or to somewhere very similar.
 There’s her noteworthy palette to consider, too.
 It’s unobtrusive.
 Though you immediately notice how this third-generation artist² occasionally swaddles her scenic vistas in pinks or blues, you probably remain unaware that she also practices restraint.
 She doesn’t overload her canvases with lots of different colors.
 As it is, Greenfield-Sanders upends our notions of how landscape artists proceed.
 She is not a plein air painter.
 She does not sketch, let alone create watercolors, in front [...]

 You’re My Favorite Thing by Far